top of page

 More projects are in the works.

-Amber Alfred – Project Manager
+Amber Alfred – Program Manager

 Amber Alfred, known as Humdzi’di, is the Program Manager for the Kwakwaka'wakw Revitalization Project.
 For the last 2 years, Amber has worked as a climate change researcher and has taken youth out on the territory to see environmental changes and presenting them with ways to make sustainable modifications where we can.